 - Parul Jain Company Secretary & Compliance Officer

 The Company has an Audit Committee.
-The composition and terms of reference of Audit Committee are in compliance with the provisions of Section 177 of the Companies Act, 2013, Listing Regulations, the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on April 1, 2019 and presently comprises of three independent non-executive directors and one non-independent non-executive director of the Company viz.
-Ms. Chhaya Virani as Chairperson, Mr. Padmanabh Vora, Lt Gen Syed Ata Hasnain (Retd) and Mr. Gautam Doshi as Members.
-All the members of the Committee possess financial / accounting expertise / exposure.
+The composition and terms of reference of Audit Committee are in compliance with the provisions of Section 177 of the Companies Act, 2013, Listing Regulations, the Non-Banking Financial Company – Housing Finance Company (Reserve Bank) Directions, 2021 (earlier the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016) and other applicable laws.
+The Committee was re-constituted during the year and presently comprises of four independent non-executive directors and two non-independent non-executive director of the Company viz.
+Ms. Chhaya Virani as Chairperson, Ms. Rashna Khan, Mr. Sushilkumar Agrawal, Mr. Ashok Ramaswamy, Mr. Ashish Turakhia and Mr. Sudeep Ghoshal as Members.
+All the Members of the Committee possess financial / accounting expertise / exposure.

 The Audit Committee, inter-alia, advises the management on the areas where systems, processes, measures for controlling and monitoring revenue assurance, internal audit and risk management can be improved.